-The summer is filled with distractions, and many of them have the potential to significantly affect the process of selling houses – seasonality can be key.
-Buyers’ thoughts are more likely to be wrapped up in leisure time, vacation time, school holidays and generally enjoying life.
-Particularly during warm summers, sun-starved Brits like to make the most of the weather while it lasts, and that can dampen the demand for property somewhat.
-However, if you need to sell your house during the summer months, there are a few things you can do to increase the chances of a quick sale at the right price, by considering the time of year.
-This guide to selling your home in the summer months could help you to optimise your home for a quick and profitable sale.
+The summer is filled with distractions, and many of them can significantly affect selling houses – seasonality can be critical.
+Buyers’ thoughts are more likely to be wrapped up in leisure time, vacation time, school holidays, and generally enjoying life.
+Particularly during warm summers, sun-starved Brits like to make the most of the weather while it lasts, which can somewhat dampen the demand for property.
+However, if you need to sell your house during the summer months, you can do a few things to increase the chances of a quick sale at the right price by considering the time of year.
+This guide to selling your home in the summer months could help you optimise your home for a quick and profitable sale.

 Tend to Your Garden Regularly

-During the summer, grass and weeds grow quickly, and it isn’t usually too long before a garden starts to grow out of control.
-It is important to mow lawns and weed your garden at least once every two weeks.
-Consider putting some items of garden furniture in order to demonstrate the possibilities for leisure, and adding a splash of colour in the form of some flowerbeds could add a different dimension to your property.
-A tidy colourful garden will give your home ‘kerb appeal’ – an important factor during the home buying process.
+During the summer, grass and weeds multiply, and it isn’t usually too long before a garden starts to grow out of control.
+It is essential to mow lawns and weed your garden at least once every two weeks.
+Consider putting some garden furniture items to demonstrate the possibilities for leisure, and adding a splash of colour in the form of some flowerbeds could add a different dimension to your property.
+A tidy, colourful garden will give your home ‘kerb appeal’ – an essential factor during the home buying process.

 Decorate for the Summer